mobizt/FirebaseJson/README.md

-Since you declare the FirebaseJson (object) or FirebaseJsonArray, use the functions `setJsonData`, `add`, `set` and `remove` to build or edit JSON object and use `get` to parse the node's contents.
+Since you declare the FirebaseJson (object) or FirebaseJsonArray, use the functions `setJsonData`, `add`, `set` and `remove` to build or edit the JSON object and use `get` to parse the node's contents.

 Defined the relative path of the specific node to `add`, `set`, `remove` and `get` functions to add, set, remove and get its contents.